 - Consider how severe your child’s reaction is.
 If she’s extremely distressed and hard to settle when you leave her, for example, think seriously about professional help.

 Severe anxiety can impact on children’s health and happiness.
-Some anxious children will grow out of their fears, but others will continue to have trouble with anxiety unless they receive professional help.
+Some anxious children will grow out of their fears, but others will keep having trouble with anxiety unless they get professional help.

 Finding professional help and treatment

 You can seek professional information and advice from several sources:

 - your child’s school counsellor

 - your child’s GP or paediatrician (who might refer you to a child psychologist)